DEFRA/ffc-demo-claim-service/README.md

 # Running the application

-The application is designed to run as a container via Docker Compose or Kubernetes.
-Docker Compose is recommended or development environments while Kubernetes should be used in production.
-A Helm chart is provided for deployment to Kubernetes clusters.
+The application is designed to run in containerised environments: Docker Compose for development; Kubernetes for production.

-Convenience scripts are provided for local development and testing of the application and deployment process.
+A Helm chart is provided for deployment to Kubernetes and scripts are provided for local development and testing.

 ## Build container image